bvoelker373/GEE_Timeseries_SAR_ChangeDetection/README.md

 Requires use of an Earth Engine account.

 If GEE export fails, it is likely because there are no images at the beginning of the time series.
-Try increasing the
+Try a later start date.

+Recommended polygon tile spacing is 500m.
+Earth Engine may run out of memory with smaller tiles.

 Variables may be changed to suit desired area of interest.
 For example, input different Earth Engine geometry/asset to run over a different area.
 Or change the intitial time and step sizes to run the time series over different intervals.